 In this book, Agar focuses on the development and importance of the idea of the “stored program, or the set of instructions that tells a machine what to do.
 The stored program transforms the modern computer from a “special-purpose machine” to a “universal machine.”
 This is his starting point for the book, but by the time he’s done, he has developed an investigation into the kind of society that needs a “universal machine” and why and how the computer’s development influences the way we think about everything, including the human mind itself.

 Agar describes how the computer is a reflection of modern society, which is dominated by large organizations, corporations, and government bureaucracies.
 What these organizations have in common is a need for managers, which arose in the 19th century as a feature of the Industrial Revolution.
-Agar notes, ” In answer to the question of what sort of society would ever need a general-purpose machine, we have a clue to where and when to start looking: we know that in the nineteenth century there emerged organizations that embodied in the manager and clerk the general-purpose/special-purpose split.
+Agar notes, ” In answer to the question of what sort of society would ever need a general-purpose machine, we have a clue to where and when to look: we know that in the nineteenth century there emerged organizations that embodied in the manager and clerk the general-purpose/special-purpose split.
 While the work at the bottom of the pyramid is often repetitive and specialized, at the top the skills required are more strategic, more general.
 This modern two-tier world of general and special-purpose humans was built in the 19th century as a counter-revolution.”
 Thus, Agar draws a continuous line from the Industrial Revolution to the “computer revolution.”

 A large part of the book, and perhaps the best part for the general reader, involves the very knowledgeable Agar tracing the history of computer development from Charles Babbage (1791-1871), through the contribution of the Jacquard Loom to computing (it relied on cards to form its patterns), the impact of the United States Census of 1890 on information processing, and finally, how the requirements of World War II for speedy information prompted computing advances made by Konrad Zuse, Kurt Pannke, and Helmut Schreyer in Germany; Howard H. Aiken, John W. Mauchly, and John V. Atanasoff in the United States, and Alan Turing in Great Britain.
 Without the war, the history of computer technology would be very different, says Agar.